 If you have a question about a specific type of income, you can always call the credit card issuer’s customer service line.
 They can point you in the right direction so that you don’t make a mistake in reporting your income.

 Don’t expect a high credit limit at this age, especially if it’s your first credit card.
-Be honest with your income, and they’ll get you set up with the right credit card.
+Be honest with your reported income, and they’ll get you set up with the right credit card.

 If you are 21+ years old:

 When you’re 21 or older, there are many more income types you can include in your application.
 For example, the Credit Card Act of 2009 allows for any money you can “reasonably” expect to access.

 The exact phrase is open to interpretation, but you can easily include many sources in this definition.
 In simple terms, here is a list of some of the most common types of income for this age group:

 - Personal income from one or more jobs